ginow/react-codevolution/README.md

 objA==objB //is true if both reference the exact same object
 ```

+## Portals

+- Render children into a DOM node that exists outside the DOM hierarchy of the parent component

 ## Error Boundary

 - Doesn't catch error inside event handlers (because they don't happen during rendering)